simonask/simonask.github.io/content/2024-02-08-libyaml-safer.md

 the other hand, the Rust compiler actually nudges us to choose a better design than the original.

 Why is this beneficial?
+Why do we accept such blatant tyranny by the cruel and cold-hearted borrow checker?

 Well, see, reading the original source code for libyaml was hard.
 Upon seeing the `anchor_data`, `tag_data`, and `scalar_data` fields of `yaml_emitter_t`, the first thing any reader or maintainer has to do is figure out how those pointers are used and when they are valid.
-This required a bunch of forensics, which would have to happen again and again everytime someone new looked at the code, and "someone new" also includes "future you".
+This required a whole bunch of forensics, which would have to happen again and again every time someone new looked at the code, and "someone new" also includes "future you".

-The original design from the C code could have been ported verbatim to Rust, but it would require a lot of unsafe code, which would have made it very obvious that some cognitive overhead was being incurred.
+The original design from the C code could have been ported verbatim to Rust.
+But it would require a lot of unsafe code, which would have made it very obvious that some cognitive overhead was being incurred.
 By choosing a design that works in safe Rust, that cognitive overhead has been moved to a statically verified